awsdocs/aws-php-developers-guide/doc_source/guide_credentials_profiles.rst

     aws_secret_access_key = ANOTHER_AWS_SECRET_ACCESS_KEY

-Each section (e.g., ``[default]``, ``[project1]``), represents a separate credential **profile**.
-You can reference profiles from an SDK configuration file, or when you are instantiating a client, using the ``profile`` option.
+Each section (e.g., ``[default]``, ``[project1]``), represents a separate credential profile.
+You can reference profiles from an SDK configuration file, or when you are instantiating a client, by using the ``profile`` option.

 .. code-block:: php

-    <?php

     use Aws\DynamoDb\DynamoDbClient;